mpolimeno/sdsu-sage-tutorial-git/about.rst

 The content of this tutorial is written using `reStructured Text <http://sphinx.pocoo.org/rest.html>`_, which is processed by `Sphinx <http://sphinx.pocoo.org/>`_ to produce the HTML and PDF output.
 Sphinx and reStructured Text are used throughout the official SageMath and Python documentation, so it is useful for contributors to either of these projects.

-There are  four parts to the tutorial: :ref:`about_tutorial` has basic instructions about using and amending the tutorial, and the others have mathematical content. :ref:`sage_as_a_calculator` is intended, as the title suggests, to cover straightforward computations, plotting graphs, and content that one might find in a high school algebra course, introductory statistics or calculus.
+There are  four parts to the tutorial: :ref:`about_tutorial` has basic instructions about using and amending the tutorial, and the others have mathematical content. :ref:`sagemath_as_a_calculator` is intended, as the title suggests, to cover straightforward computations, plotting graphs, and content that one might find in a high school algebra course, introductory statistics or calculus.
 We intend it to be  accessible to an entering college student, or to a bright high school student.

 "Programming in SageMath" eases the transition to higher level mathematics by treating topics that relate to the interface between mathematical concepts and computational issues.
 The first chapter covers universes and coercion   (rationals, reals, booleans etc.);  variables; and basic structures like lists, sets and strings.
 The second chapter covers; programming essentials like  conditionals and iterative computation; file handling and data handling; etc.   The third chapter discusses mathematical software packages within SageMath.
 Finally, there is a brief discussion of interactive demonstrations with the notebook.